enonic/enonic-npm-modules/packages/eslint-config/README.md

 Aside from `@enonic/eslint-config`, this package contains four more configurations:

   __Standalone__
-* `@enonic/eslint-config/vanilla` should replace default configuration, if TypeScript linting is not needed.
+* `@enonic/eslint-config/vanilla` should replace default configuration in JavaScript-only projects.
 * `@enonic/eslint-config/typescript` should replace default configuration in TypeScript-only projects.

 __Helpers__
 * `@enonic/eslint-config/browser` adds additional configuration for linting browser files (assets).
-* `@enonic/eslint-config/xp` adds XP global variables and allows to lint files, that will be used by the XP.
+* `@enonic/eslint-config/xp` adds XP global variables and allows to lint files that will be used by XP.

 Helpers must be combined with the default, vanilla, or typescript configuration.